phuriku/ml-course/files/Introduction_to_Neural_Networks.md

 What is a neural network?
 -------------------------
 A neural network is a machine learning paradigm that is influenced by how neurons act in the human brain.
-This isn't to say that the modern neural networks work the same as the human brain -- actually, they are structured quite differently, and the implementations that are closer in reality to the way that human brains work (e.g. recurrent neural networks) haven't been as effective as more artificial implementations.
+This isn't to say that modern neural networks work the same as the human brain -- actually, they are structured quite differently, and the implementations that are closer to how human brains work (e.g. recurrent neural networks) haven't been as effective as more artificial implementations.

 The human brain uses 86 billion neurons.
-Most applications using neural networks use far fewer than 1 million artificial neurons, and even many of these are so computationally intensive that they prove ineffective in terms of time or money.
+Most applications using neural networks use far fewer than a million artificial neurons, and even many of these are so computationally intensive that they prove ineffective in terms of time or financing.
 As such, the artificial neural networks currently in use come nowhere near to meeting the performance of the human brain, and are not expected to meet this level until at least 2050 (and even this is a somewhat ambitious date).
 The largest neural networks in use today are about as powerful as the brain of an ant or a cockroach.
 In this tutorial, we will use less than a hundred neurons to do a simple handwriting recognition task.

 <p align="center">
   <img src="https://upload.wikimedia.org/wikipedia/commons/f/fe/Brain_size_comparison_-_Brain_neurons_%28billions%29.png" height="350">